AbdyyEee/Miitopia-But-Harder/README.md

 # Miitopia-But-Harder
 Miitopia mod that makes the game substantially harder through various RomFS edits.
-3DS and Switch supported.
+This mod is 3DS and Switch supported.

 # Credits